btozer/gmg/docs/_sources/gmg_documentation.rst

 2D potential field (gravity and magnetic) profiles.
 GMG is written in python 3.7 and uses wxPython for GUI implementation.

-GMG makes use of several other open-source python packages to preform various tasks (see `References <references.html>`_ for a detailed listing).
+GMG makes use of several other open-source python packages to preform various tasks including:

+* Fatiando a Terra
+* Matplotlib
+* SciPy
+* NumPy
+* ObsPy

+(see `References <references.html>`_ for a detailed listing).

 The project was instigated after failing to find an adequate open-source package (in which the source code can be viewed and modified by the user) for performing 2D geophysical modeling tasks.
 Inspiration came from fatiando a terra and GMT.

-It is anticipated that GMG will also be useful for teaching purposes.
+It is anticipated that GMG will also be useful for undergraduate geophysics courses.

-**NB: GMG is currently in development.
-Some documentation is incomplete and some features may not work as expected.**
+**NB: GMG is currently in development and a work in progress.
+As such, some documentation may be incomplete and some features may not work as expected.
+If you have issues, please reach out so these can be corrected or the documentation modified.**

 Key features
 ------------